 In one extraordinary vision, a distraught Morfydd prays for divine guidance and we see her being lifted up off the floor of her apartment and levitated in mid-air.
 At later points, we see her manifesting a set of glowing angel’s wings.
 The most vivid scene is the one where Morfydd goes to confront Jennifer Ehle who turns and taunts the weakness of her faith, seemingly driven by demonic agency.
 Although equally, we also cannot be if all of these are not subjective hallucinations.

 It becomes apparent throughout this we are watching a film about Disturbed Psychology.
 Morfydd Clark is a descendent of the likes of Catherine Deneuve in Repulsion (1965), Max Von Sydow in Hour of the Wolf (1968), Isabelle Carré in Anna M. (2007) and Haley Bennett in Swallow (2019).
-All of these are works where the respective directors follow the path of an individual’s descent into psychological disintegration.
+All of these are works where the respective directors follow the path of an individual’s descent into psychological disintegration, although perhaps the work this most closely resembles is In the Trap (2019), which came out only about a month later, with its extraordinary twist ending.
 The film’s final vision tying into the William Blake motifs is particularly bleak.

 I had seen Morfydd (it’s a Welsh name and is pronounced Mor-fith) Clark in a variety of other genre works – The Man Who Invented Christmas (2017), The City & The City (2018), Crawl (2019), Dracula (2020) – without making much distinction.
 However, her performance here – one that comes with a fragile delicacy that seems afraid to talk to a mouse – marks her as someone with a promising future.
 Jennifer Ehle has a long career on film and tv and gives a seasoned performance as the dying patient.